 CLICK HERE to watch the YouTube video.

-Bodyweight exercises are awesome.
-They are easy to do.
-You can do them anywhere because pretty much all you require is your bodyweight and maybe some other props to help you get through the exercises.
-Now I wanted to go through with the 3 exercises that I really don’t like that put a lot of stress on the shoulders that increase your risk of a shoulder injury and can irritate an old shoulder injury.
+Bodyweight exercises are easy to do.
+You can do them anywhere because all you require is your body weight and perhaps some other props to assist with the movements.
+Today, I will share three exercises that put a lot of stress on the shoulders, increase your risk of a shoulder injury, and can irritate an old shoulder injury.

-Now with this exercise, the normal movement in the shoulder is from here to about 45 degrees.
+Now with this exercise, the normal range of motion in the shoulder is from here to about 45 degrees.

 Normal movement of the shoulders at 45 degrees

-When you are bringing those elbows further back and going past 45 degrees, it puts a lot more stress on that shoulder and it also takes that shoulder blade and tilts it forward and it ends up mashing up all the tissues in the shoulders specifically the rotator cuff.
+Bringing those elbows further back and going past 45 degrees puts a lot more stress on the shoulders and takes the shoulder blades and tilts them forward.
+This ends up mashing up all the tissues in the shoulders, specifically the rotator cuffs.

 Narrow Grip Push Up

-Once again, its bodyweight and what I am doing is my hands are underneath the shoulders.
-I can go from the knees and the feet and I am coming down and I am pressing up.
-The elbows are tight to me, arms are tight to me.
-I have a good grip with the hands.
-I am coming down to the floor and back up.
-I am working the chest or the pushing muscles but then also really isolating more those tricep muscles as well.
+I place my hands underneath my shoulders.
+I can go from the knees or the feet, lower down and press up.
+The elbows are tight to me.
+My arms are tight to me.
+I have a good grip on my hands.
+And I am lowering down to the floor and pressing back up.
+I am working the chest, pushing and isolating the tricep muscles.

-This is a bodyweight cardio exercise that you will see people doing and with the increased popularity of Crossfit.
-You are starting to see more and more people go through this exercise.
-How it works is I am reaching back and I am walking backwards with the hands.
+This is a bodyweight cardio exercise that you often see people doing with the increased popularity of CrossFit.
+How it works is I am reaching back and walking backward with my hands.

-I can have the fingers pointed wherever I want but with the Crab Walk it is just like the Tricep Dip.
-You know what’s normal range of motion for people is.
-When you start going more than 45 degrees, it puts unnecessary stress on the shoulder.
-That unnecessary stress can lead to an injury.
-It can lead to a re-injury and could increase the risk of a future injury so it is really not worth doing that exercise.
+I can have my fingers pointed wherever I want, but the Crab Walk is like the Tricep Dip.
+You know what a normal range of motion for most people is.
+When you start going past 45 degrees, it puts unnecessary stress on your shoulders.
+That unnecessary stress can lead to injuries.
+It can lead to re-injury and could increase the risk of a future injury, so it is not worth doing this exercise.

-Now there might be a sports performance reason that you do the exercise so in some special cases you might be doing that exercise.
-But for the average person, it’s not an exercises that I give.
+Now, there might be a sports performance reason that you do the exercise, but for the average person, it’s not an exercise that I recommend.

 Bear Crawl (alternative)

 This is a better exercise that you can do.
-I am in a four point position.
-I am going to lift up the knees and what I am going to do is alternate arms and legs.
+I am in a four-point position.
+I will lift my knees slightly and alternate moving my arms and legs.

-This is a way better exercise for the shoulder because now you are putting load through the arms which is excellent.
-The load through the arms activates the rotator cuff muscles which is what we want to do, we always want to work on them.
-And then also activating those scapular muscles or those shoulder blade muscles which is excellent and the shoulder is being put in a good position, in a position that you want to train and strengthen it.
-Plus that alternating arms and legs is kind of a pattern that we want to promote and encourage because that is how the body naturally ends up moving.
+This is a far better exercise for the shoulders because now you are placing the load through the arms.
+The armload activates the rotator cuff muscles, which is what we want to do.
+By activating those scapular muscles, the shoulders are being put in a good position for strengthening.
+Plus, that alternating arms and legs movement is a pattern we want to promote and encourage because that is how the body naturally moves.

-I am not going to be able to demonstrate it.
-It is difficult to describe it but it has become very popular with the rise in Crossfit.
-It is a way of building momentum in order to do more and more pull ups in a shorter period of time.
-This momentum puts a lot of stress on the shoulder.
+I am not going to be able to demonstrate this.
+It isn’t easy to describe it, but it has become very popular with the rise in CrossFit.
+It is a way of building momentum to do more pull-ups in a shorter period.
+This momentum puts a lot of stress on the shoulders.
 If you have a previous injury, it’s not exactly the best exercise to do.
-It puts a lot of stress on the shoulder

 Chin Up (alternative)

 There you go!
 Those are the 3 Worst Bodyweight Exercises for your Shoulders.
-If you are looking at doing any type of bodyweight Tricep exercise like a Tricep Dip, make sure to switch it up with the Narrow Grip Push Up.
-If you are looking at doing any kind of Crab walking, switch it up for that Bear Crawl.
-And then thirdly, if you are doing any Kipping Pull Ups, switch it up and give the Chin Ups a go.
-Those are being better alternatives.
+If you are looking at doing any bodyweight Tricep exercises, like a Tricep Dip, make sure to switch it up with the Narrow Grip Push Up.
+If you are looking at doing any Crab walking, switch it up for that Bear Crawl.
+And then thirdly, if you are doing any Kipping Pull Ups, switch it up and give Chin Ups a go.
+Those better alternatives.

-Now if you are looking for a more tips like the above, then check out Bodyweight Corrective Exercises, here:
+Now, if you are looking for more tips like the above, then check out Bodyweight Corrective Exercises here: